What is HZA's recruitment process?

 Are interviews required?

 Yes!
 We will interview you via Zoom, Microsoft Teams, WhatsApp, FaceTime, or possibly in person.
-Additionally, an
+Additionally, a virtual

 interview with the hospital in the Saudi Arabia is required.